 Earlier this year the hubby and I decided to take a quick baecation to spend some quality time together, but I found myself checking Facebook, Instagram, and catching up on emails while I should have been rocking my hubby’s world.

 Sometimes the hardest thing you can do on vacation is to chill out and do nothing.
-We have limited vacation time, and we have to fit all of the must-see attractions into 7 days.
-Have you heard the old saying “I need a vacation from my vacation”?
+We have limited vacation time as is and when we go on vacation we feel the need to fit all of the must-see attractions into 5 days and let the world know what a great time we are having.